 - Baked creamy chicken taquitos with black beans: Sure!
 The black beans will add fiber to help keep you full longer and some extra protein

-- Baked creamy chicken taquitos with leftover roast or grilled chicken: Definitely!
-Why not make your weeknights a little easier by using chicken that’s been cooked already.
+- Baked creamy chicken taquitos with leftover roast chicken or grilled chicken: Definitely!
+This is a simple way to use up leftover rotisserie chicken.
 I’ve made tacos with a store-bought rotisserie chicken and it’s kind of the easiest meal ever!

 - Baked creamy chicken taquitos with avocado: Oh goodness yes!
 The avocado will add another creamy texture but also lots of healthy fats to these taquitos.

 - Baked creamy chicken taquitos with spicy pepper: Spice ’em up!
 Have a lonely unused half of a jalapeño or poblano pepper hanging out in the fridge?
 Chopped it up and mix it into the chicken mixture.

 - Baked creamy chicken taquitos with leftover pulled pork: Absofreakinglutely!
 These taquitos are absolutely outstanding and certainly one of my favorite ways to use leftover pulled pork.

 - Baked creamy chicken taquitos with flour tortillas: Go for it!
 Making homemade flour tortillas is kind of a labor of love but there no comparison in taste and texture between homemade and store-bought.
 Homemade flour tortillas for these taquitos is the best idea ever.

 To make a super fun appetizer meal, make some hot and cheesy 7 layer taco chicken dip on the side!

 Or maybe you want to dip them in a cheese sauce?
 I don’t know, that sounds pretty freaking awesome too!